 one brunette - very elegant, clean.
 I didn't know if these women were Polish - I was too far.

-to Warsaw once again.
+returned to Warsaw once again.
 Playing soccer.
 The ball felt into a cellar.
 I jumped to bring it back.
-In the cellar there were
+In the cellar

 Soviet, German, or Mateusz